 Lastly, you may want to consider contributing to an individual retirement account (IRA).
 Individuals can fund IRAs up to the greater of $5,500 ($6,500 for individuals over 50) or his or her taxable compensation for the years 2015 and 2016.
 Keep in mind, unlike 401(k) plans, taxpayers have until April 15th to fund an IRA to reduce this year’s taxes.

-Kemberley Washington is a certified public accountant, professor at Dillard University and author of The Ten Commandments to a Financial Healing.
-She provides personal financial literacy classes to groups.
-Contact her at firstname.lastname@example.org.
+Kemberley Washington is a certified public accountant and business professor at Dillard University.
+She writes a blog at Kemberley.com and is the author of The Ten Commandments to a Financial Healing.